Zamiell/jud6s/README.md

-### Carrion Queen Fix

-In some rooms, Carrion Queen spawns very close to an entrance.
-This is fixed by moving her slightly close to the center of the room.

-The changed rooms are as follows:
-* #3270
-* #3272
-* #3273

-### Pin, Frail, and Scolex Fix

-On Pin, Frail, and Scolex fights, there is an invisible hitbox during the beginning of the fight.
-On some rooms, this is near the entrance.
-This is fixed by moving the spawn to the center of the room.

-The changed rooms are as follows:
-* #3370 (Pin)
-* #3371 (Pin)
-* #3372 (Pin)
-* #3374 (Pin)
-* #3376 (Pin)
-* #3388 (Frail)
-* #1070 (Scolex)
-* #1071 (Scolex)
-* #1073 (Scolex)
-* #1074 (Scolex)

 ### Maggot Room Fix

-On the room filled with pits in the Caves, Maggots are unavoidable damage if they decide to path towards you at base damage.
+On the room filled with pits in the Caves, at base damage, Maggots are unavoidable if they decide to path towards you.
 Furthermore, a Dr. Fetus build has no options with which to dodge the first bomb.
 This is fixed by moving the Maggots slightly towards the center of the room.

 The changed room is as follows:
 * Caves: #6